kirkja-leikjahonnunar/kor/Code/Character/README.md

 ## TODO

 ### BUGS
-- can't push rigidbodies that are just lying around
+- can't push rigidbodies that are just lying around -> has to do with non-bidirectional mask-layer combos
-- need to lerp velocity, diff lerp for in air, continue velocity when in air
+- need to lerp velocity, diff lerp for in air?, continue velocity when in air regardless of sprint?

 ### Basic modes and configuration
 - [x] 3rd person mode